franzpisto/franzpisto/content/contact.md

     weight: 5
 layout: contact
 ---
 Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [franzpisto@gmail.com](<mailto: franz.pisto@gmail.com>).
+Please fill the contact form below or send me an email at [franzpisto@gmail.com](<mailto: franz.pisto@gmail.com>).